 - continue to report emissions under the National Pollutant Inventory.

-For water, the proposed final Regulations:
+For water, the Regulations:

 - prohibit the discharge of waste from vessels except in specific circumstances.
 For example, when cleaning the vessel in the water.